ch-stark/argocdpoliciesblog/blog.md

    ![Backup Policy](images/backuprestore.png)

-12. Option to have less/or more fine grained checks by using Configuration-Policies
+12. Option to have less or more fine grained checks by using Configuration-Policies

     This means you can create one `Configuration Policy` for every single Kubernetes-Object or bundle many of them.
 Each `Configuration Policy` will be one unit when it comes to check the status in the UI as you see in the screenshot above.
-    Benefit is that it gives you more flexibility.
+    Benefit is that it gives you more flexibility when developing custom checks.

 13. Monitoring- and Ansible-integration (gives you the option to implement `Automated Governance`)